BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 4/Chunk 4 - Feedback.md

 - I love the dark and dank feeling you are creating in this chapter, but in the your world as a whole.
 There is a feeling of a broken world with these characters baring holding on as events unfold.
 - I also liked that we are having more insight in Romack, his race and what that feels like in the world as a whole.
 - You need to make sure that you are adding descriptions of the prowlers, are they human?
+## Chapter 17
+Kayah in and out of consciousness.
+Voices in the confusion.
+Executioner's voice and others.
+Wakes.
+Cutthroats.
+Wakes.
+Talks to executioner.
+- I like the slow, deliberate, pace of this chapter.
+You can feel Kayah's helplessness as the story progresses.
+- When she wakes and talks to the executioner, I wanted you to layer in a description of the character.
+You don't need much but you need something.
+It will help the reader to picture the scene and ground themselves after all the sleep sections